IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - **Issue 13**: The SMART-on-FHIR standard is gaining world-wide adoption and increases in importance.
 IUA does not utilize SMART-on-FHIR as base-standard, but refers to OAuth2.1 and FHIR directly.
 It is recognized that IUA and SMART-on-FHIR do have a (partial) overlap in the supported use-cases.
 IHE requests comments on IUA and SMART-on-FHIR flow harmonization.

+- **Issue 14**: The IETF OAuth Working group developed an extensions to the OAuth framework that specifies an option to convey more fine grained claims with the authorization request.
+The OAuth 2.0 Rich Authorization Requests (draft-ietf-oauth-rar-03) specification introduces a new parameter "authorization_details" in authorization requests that allows clients to specify fine-grained scope claims in a JSON data structure.
+IUA currently does not define scopes at all and therefore does not mandate the way to convey more fine-grained scope claims in authorization requests.
+The commitee will watch the acceptance and the development of the draft and future versions may rely on rich authorization requests.

 # Closed Issues

 - **Issue 1**: At this time, the method for assignment of client identifiers is not included in the profile.
 Registration of clients is a significant operational and security problem that is being postponed until there is more experience with problems in the field and reasonable solutions.
 In the field there are a variety of methods being tried.
 Many depend upon physical distribution methods or out of band communications to manage the authentication problems.